virgili0/Virgilio/Topics/python-fundamentals.md

 After reading a chapter, **do the exercises**, trying to look for alternative solutions.

-Once you finish a chapter, go to the [W3School](https://www.w3schools.com/python/python_exercises.asp) website and try to solve the more exercises you can, depending on the topic you just learned in the book (for example, after [chapter 4](https://automatetheboringstuff.com/chapter4/), you want to tackle the [Exercises on Lists on W3School](https://www.w3schools.com/python/python_lists.asp)).
+Once you finish a chapter, go to the [W3School](https://www.w3schools.com/python/python_exercises.asp) website and try to solve the more exercises you can, depending on the topic you just learned in the book (for example, after [Chapter 4 - Lists in Python](https://automatetheboringstuff.com/chapter4/), you want to tackle the [Exercises on Lists on W3School](https://www.w3schools.com/python/python_lists.asp)).

+We suggest you to get into [CodeAcademy](https://www.codecademy.com/), tackling coding challenges daily will improve you coding and problem solving skills in general!

+[Here](https://geekflare.com/coding-challenges-to-sharpen-thinking/) you find a detailed lists of similar coding challenges (pick your favorite!).

 The first chapter of the book will explain you how to install Python (the interpreter of the code you will write) and the Python IDLE (a development environment that will simplify your coding life).